-Under such an onslaught, the Scots began to falter and eventually broke – with a rejuvenated English calvary force hot on their heels.
+Under such an onslaught, the Scots began to falter and eventually broke – with a rejuvenated English cavalry force hot on their heels.
 Many retreating Scottish soldiers drowned in the Esk and boggy terrain while others were run down.

 In his account of the battle, William Patten describes a sorry scene for fleeing Scots troops.

 He wrote: “Soon after this notable strewing of their footmen’s weapons, began a pitiful sight of the dead corpses lying dispersed abroad, some their legs off, some but houghed, and left lying half-dead, some thrust quite through the body, others the arms cut off, diverse their necks half asunder, many their heads cloven, of sundry the brains pasht out, some others again their heads quite off, with other many kinds of killing.”